jasonhand/academic-kickstart/content/post/defining-alerts/index.md

 editable: true
 ---

+>"An alert is something which requires a human to perform an action." - Pagerduty ["Alerting Principles"](https://response.pagerduty.com/oncall/alerting_principles/)

 To understand why alerting can create a problem, you need to think about the purpose of alerts and how they differ from other monitoring components.

 Actionable alerts are *not*: